FedSecurity: Benchmarking Attacks and Defenses in Federated Learning and Federated LLMs: Evaluations

+This section presents a comprehensive evaluation of FedSecurity to benchmark some well-known attacks and defenses in FL.

-\textbf{Experimental setting. } We utilized the FedAVG optimizer in our experiments.
-For evaluations on FL, we employed the non-i.i.d.
-CIFAR10 dataset and the ResNet20 model.
-Our hardware setup for these evaluations comprised 8 Nvidia Quadro RTX 5000 GPUs.
-For evaluations on LLMs, we utilized FedLLM\footnote{https://blog.fedml.ai/releasing-fedllm-build-your-own-large-language-models-on-proprietary-data-using-the-fedml-platform/} that trains LLM in a federated setting.
-We employed a non-i.i.d. biomedical research dataset, PubMedQA~\cite{jin2019pubmedqa}, which contains 212,269 questions for question answering, and the Pythia-1b model~\cite{biderman2023pythia}, which has 1B parameters.
-Our evaluations were facilitated by 8 Tesla V100-SXM2-32GB GPUs.
+\textbf{Experimental setting. } A summary of datasets and models for evaluations can be found in Table~\ref{tab:models_and_datasets}.
+We utilize FedAVG in our experiments.
+By default, we employ ResNet20 and the non-i.i.d.~CIFAR10 dataset (partition parameter $\alpha = 0.5$), as the non-i.i.d.~setting to capture real-world scenarios closely.
+We further extend our evaluations to i.i.d.~cases and various other models and datasets.
+For evaluations on LLMs, we utilize FedLLM~\citep{fedllm} that trains LLMs in a federated manner.
+We employ the Pythia-1B model~\citep{biderman2023pythia} and PubMedQA~\citep{jin2019pubmedqa}, a non-i.i.d. biomedical research dataset that contains 212,269 questions for question answering.
+We utilize the ``artificial'' subset for training and the ``labelled'' subset for testing.
+Evaluations are conducted on a server with 8 NVIDIA A100-SXM4-80GB GPUs.